-- Aged (65 and older), blind, or person with a disability (determined using Social Security Administration standards) - who receive Supplemental Security Income (SSI) and who meet Medicaid resource limits OR - who have income that does not exceed 80% of the FPL limit OR - ➤ who have income up to 300% of the Supplemental Security Income (SSI) payment amount and have been screened and approved to receive services in a nursing facility or through one of the Medicaid Home and Community Based Care Waivers - Auxiliary Grant (AG) participants in Assisted Living Facilities or Adult Foster Care. - Individuals with income up to 80% of FPL who are blind or disabled, at least 16 years old but less than 65 years of age, and who are working or can work (MEDICAID WORKS program). - Medically Needy individuals who meet Medicaid covered group requirements but have excess income. - Individuals who are terminally ill and have elected to receive Hospice care.
+- Aged (65 and older), blind, or person with a disability (determined using Social Security Administration standards) - who receive Supplemental Security Income (SSI) and who meet Medicaid resource limits OR - who have income that does not exceed 80% of the FPL limit and who meet Medicaid resource limits OR - who have income up to 300% of the Supplemental Security Income (SSI) payment amount, meet Medicaid resource limits and have been screened and approved to receive services in a nursing facility or through one of the Medicaid Home and Community Based Care Waivers - Auxiliary Grant (AG) participants in Assisted Living Facilities or Adult Foster Care. - Individuals with income up to 138% of FPL who are blind or disabled, at least 16 years old but less than 65 years of age, and who are working or can work (MEDICAID WORKS program). - Medically Needy individuals who meet Medicaid covered group requirements but have excess income. - Individuals who are terminally ill and have elected to receive Hospice care.